GatKrieger/comparativeCoexp/README.md

 # Comparison of co-expression networks between species
-code for co-expression analysis for the paper "Independent evolution of transcript abundance and regulatory dynamics".
+code for co-expression analysis from the paper "Independent evolution of transcript abundance and regulatory dynamics".

 # Pipeline
 The script "compare_PCMs.m" is a pipeline that runs the other functions, coded in matlab.